jonwho/dotfiles/README.md

 dotfiles
 ========

-What I use for Ubuntu
+What I use for Ubuntu/Arch Linux

 # Vim
 * [pathogen](https://github.com/tpope/vim-pathogen)